OasisLMF/ODS_OpenExposureData/Docs/Cyber/ReadMe.md

 4. The user is responsible for populating the data fields in this schema.
 No fields will be linked to any external database (i.e., for industry scheme or code).

 5. All cyber exposure fields are captured in the acc (account) file.
-There are no 'required' fields for cyber captured in the loc file.
+There is no need for a location file as the data standard does not currently require the capture of physical asset data with geographical locators, although there is nothing to preclude this from being developed going forward.

 Any feedback or suggestions should be sent as an issue in the GitHub repo: https://github.com/OasisLMF/ODS_OpenExposureData/issues